Help

 If a sail number is not yet registered in the series, the app will offer to Record as unknown.
 The row is kept in crossing order; click Resolve next to the entry to link it to a registered competitor once you know who it was.
 Unresolved unknown finishes are excluded from standings until resolved.

-Rows for fleets without a start time (scratch scoring) show ↑/↓ controls that let you nudge a boat up or down in the list.
-Rows for timed fleets have no move controls — their position is determined automatically by the finish time.
+Rows for fleets without a start time (scratch scoring) show a grip handle you can drag to reorder a boat in the list (or, with the keyboard, focus the handle, press Space, use the arrow keys, and press Space to drop).
+Rows for timed fleets have no handle — their position is determined automatically by the finish time.
 If you edit a time and it no longer matches the crossing order, the row slides to its correct slot.

 When two scratch-fleet boats cross together, tick tie on the second row to mark them as tied with the previous row.
 Tied boats share averaged ranks per RRS A8.1.